Next 100

 The Next 100, also known as Kuo Cheng 2020, (國城定潮 (Guó chéng dìng cháo)) is a residential skyscraper located in Cianjhen District, Kaohsiung, Taiwan.
 The height of the building is 163 m, with a floor area of 83,014 m2, and it comprises 41 floors above ground, as well as four basement levels.
-The construction of the building began in 2015 and it was completed in 2021.
+Construction of the building began in 2015 and it was completed in 2021.

 Design

-Designed by Singaporean architect Soo K. Chan, Next 100 will offer 187 apartment units as well as 12 shops, with facilities including a lobby hall, reception room, library, banquet hall, community cinema, children's playroom, outdoor children's play area, chess room, KTV, starry sky bar and an indoor swimming pool.
-The building will also house two Michelin-starred restaurants: Japanese restaurant Den and French restaurant Liberté, which have opened in December 2020.
+Designed by Singaporean architect Soo K. Chan, Next 100 offers 187 apartment units as well as 12 shops, with facilities including a lobby hall, reception room, library, banquet hall, community cinema, children's playroom, outdoor children's play area, chess room, KTV, starry sky bar and an indoor swimming pool.
+The building also houses two Michelin-starred restaurants: Japanese restaurant Den and French restaurant Liberté, which opened in December 2020.